Email FacebookTwitterMenu burgerClose thin

 Lightspeed Trading is a terrific platform for exactly this type of investor.
 As its name suggests, this product is built with speed in mind.
 From boasting better connection speeds than its competitors to allowing you to select the routing instructions for any given trade, Lightspeed offers several features specific to very active traders.
 It has an extremely strong suite of technical indicators, with a particular emphasis on volatility and related data that can help you find and track stocks based on their movement.

-This platform delivers very little for any other kind of investor.
-Lightspeed had little (if any) fundamental analysis, for example, and its interface can be confusing at best.
-This is a very complicated piece of software that doesn’t try to make life much easier.
-Unless you’re a sophisticated investor you shouldn’t expect to understand this program.
+While it excels in that arena, Lightspeed Trading delivers very little for any other kind of investor.
+It has little (if any) fundamental analysis, for example, and its interface can be confusing at best.
+This is a very complicated piece of software that doesn’t try to make life much easier, so unless you’re a sophisticated investor, you shouldn’t expect to understand this program.

 What to Look for in a Penny Stock Trading Platform